brianfluk/software-engineering-project/iteration-02.review.md

 ## Meeting Highlights

 Going into the next iteration, our main insights are:
+ * Integrating our heroku server with our mock up prototype to create a fully functioning webapp.
+ * Improve front-end design.
+We plan on following our initial plan on having a student account and creating a different interface for students.
+    This way only students registered in the class can open and access the chatroom and course material.
+ * Improve UI.
+Create feedback for actions given by users such as:
+    - adding courses, deleting courses.
+    - saving, editing and loading lectures.
+    - Create new buttons functionality for easier navigation between pages.
+ * Visually restructure the chat such that the questions are in red, answers in green, comments in blue, Instructor in purple.
+   Answers and questions be linked like a thread.
+   Answers and comments will be indented under the specific question

  * 2 - 4 items
  * Short (no more than one short paragraph per item)
  * High-level concepts that should guide your work for the next iteration.